learning-zone/css-basics/README.md

 ## Q. ***Exaplain CSS position Property?***

-* **absolute**, place an element exactly where you want to place it. absolute position is actually set relative to the element's parent. if no parent available then relatively place to the page itself (it will default all the way back up to the <html> element).
+* **absolute**, place an element exactly where you want to place it. absolute position is actually set relative to the element\'s parent. if no parent available then relatively place to the page itself (it will default all the way back up to the <html> element).

 * **relative**, means "relative to itself".
-Setting position: relative; on an element and no other positioning attributes, it will no effect on it's positioning.
+Setting position: relative; on an element and no other positioning attributes, it will no effect on it\'s positioning.
 It allows the use of `z-index` on the element and it limits the scope of absolutely positioned child elements.
 Any child element will be absolutely positioned within that block.

 * **fixed**, element is positioned relative to viewport or the browser window itself. viewport doesn't changed if you scroll and hence fixed element will stay right in the same position.